raphzam/RunoffRainfall/README.md

 Process:
 BEGIN

-Getting the input
+GETTING THE INPUT

     Prompt user for length of roof
 	Get length
 	multiply length by 12 to get length in inches store result in lengthInches